a-lurker/a-lurker.github.io/docs/writing-a-plugin.md

 ```xml
 <dataType>string</dataType>
 ```
 You may see these tags as part of the `stateVariable` declaration.
-They are ignored:
+They are ignored, so leave out:
 ```xml
 <sendEventsAttribute>
 <shortCode>